6 Spatial and temporal patterns of the terrestrial carbon cycle

 Allocation Root inputs are approximately five times more likely than an equivalent mass of aboveground litter to be stabilized as soil organic matter (SOM) (Jackson et al. 2017).
 Thus, allocation and plant growth in different tissues is an important factor determining the link between vegetation productivity, litter production, and soil C. In grasslands and shurblands, a much larger fraction of C is allocated to roots than in forests.
 Thus, soil C stocks are often higher in natural grasslands and shrublands than in forests.
 This is also visible in Figure 6.15 which indicates high soil C stocks in the Earth’s grassland and shrubland-dominated regions.

 Climate The activity of soil organic matter-decomposing microbes (fungi and bacteria) is strongly controlled by abiotic factors in the soil.
-Under low temperatures, their activity is reduced and soil and litter decomposition rates are slowed (see also Section 5.1.5).
+Under low temperatures, their activity is reduced, and soil and litter decomposition rates are slowed (see also Section 5.1.5).
 This is reflected in Figure 6.15 by the generally high soil organic C stocks in the cold climates of the high northern latitudes - despite the generally low productivity of vegetation in these regions.

-Plant-soil interactions via fungi and bacteria strongly influence C and nutrient cycling in soils.
+Plant-soil interactions Plant-soil interactions via fungi and bacteria strongly influence C and nutrient cycling in soils.
 Inputs of fresh litter and labile C through root exudates can stimulate the decomposition (priming) of stable C in the soil.
 These relationships are complex and implications for the global distribution of soil C is not clear, but can undermine a positive and linear relationship between vegetation productivity, litter inputs, and soil C stocks.

 Global soil C stocks

 The total C stock in soils up to 2 m is estimated 2273 PgC by Jackson et al. (2017) - higher than the number provided in the IPCC AR6 (Canadell et al. 2021) and Figure 3.1.
 Global soil C estimates are based on soil organic C content measurements which are available mostly from the top soil and are thus sensitive to assumptions regarding the soil C distribution across the soil profile.
 In general, the organic matter and thus soil C content declines with depth but the rate of decline depends on vegetation and the distribution of roots.
 The global soil C stock of 0-3 m is even higher and estimated by Jackson et al. (2017) at 2800 PgC.
-The soil depth-to-bedrock puts a constraint on soil C storage at depth in many places, is very uncertain, and may lead to a substantial reduction of the total 0-2 and 0-3 m soil C estimates.
+The soil depth-to-bedrock puts a constraint on soil C storage at depth in many places, which is very uncertain, and may lead to a substantial reduction of the total 0-2 and 0-3 m soil C estimates.

-The high soil C density in high northern latitudes (Figure 6.15) reflects also the particular functioning and soil C dynamics dynamics and stabilization under conditions where temperatures are below freezing for a large part of the year (in permafrost regions) and under permanently water-logged soil conditions (in peatlands).
+The high soil C density in high northern latitudes (Figure 6.15) reflects also the particular functioning and soil C dynamics and stabilization under conditions where temperatures are below freezing for a large part of the year (in permafrost regions) and under permanently water-logged soil conditions (in peatlands).
 Contributions of soil C stocks in peatland and permafrost regions are substantial (see Section 6.4.4 and Section 6.4.5).

 6.4.4 Peatlands